 The time taken to receive the signal is further analysed to determine the pipeline wall thickness.

-A major advantage of Ultrasonic inspection over Magnetic Flux Inspection is its ability to measure higher wall thickness of pipelines.
+A major advantage of Ultrasonic inspection over Magnetic Flux Inspection is its ability to measure the higher wall thickness of pipelines.

-4 Pipeline pigging philosophy
+4 Pipeline pigging system philosophy

 During pipeline planning stage a pigging philosophy should be developed.
 The philosophy shall cover activities including pipeline cleaning, pipeline wall thickness inspection.
 Requirements for pigging equipment are stated in section 864.2.3 of ASME B31.8.
 Some of the considerations for developing the philosophy are stated below.